The Scarlet Letter (1934 film)

 The Scarlet Letter is a 1934 American film directed by Robert G. Vignola and based on the 1850 novel of the same name by Nathaniel Hawthorne.

 The film has been preserved by the UCLA Film & Television Archive.

 Plot summary

 Hester Prynne has a child out of wedlock and refuses to name the father (who is a respected citizen).
-For this, she is sentenced to wear a red letter "A" (for adultery).
-Her husband is long missing and presumed dead.
+For this, she is sentenced to wear a scarlet letter "A" (for adultery).
+Her husband is long missing and presumed lost at sea.
 When the husband returns and finds his wife with another man's child, he sets out to torture them.
-At last, the father reveals himself, with a letter "A" carved in his chest and dies after that.
+At last, the father of Hester's child reveals himself, with a letter "A" carved in his chest and dies after that.